diazadr/konsultasi-web/README.md

 We welcome contributions!
 Please see our Contributing Guidelines for more details.

 This README includes a brief description of the project, detailed setup instructions, and information about contributing and the project's license.
 You can customize it to better fit your project's needs. 😊

+This project is intended to fulfill the NoSQL Database course requirement at the Bandung Manufacturing Polytechnic.

+Feel free to adjust the content further to better suit your project's specifics!